Shaf8808/PP4-news-site/README.md

 <img src="./docs/readme_images/navbar-admin.jpg">

 Depending on which category the user falls under, my navigation bar displays different links, as can be seen in the screenshots above.
-When a user has logged in with an authenticated account, their username is displayed on the nav-bar alongside a profile icon.
+When a user has logged in with an authenticated account, their username is displayed on the nav bar alongside a profile icon.

-If a non-user logs in to the site, they will be presented with the option to either register an account of their own, or to login if they have already registered.
-If the user has already logged in to their account, they will be shown the option to logout of their account.
-If it is an admin who has logged in, they will be presented with more options pertaining to the special privileges only held by myself.
+If a non-user logs in to the site, they will be presented with the option to either register an account of their own or to log in if they have already registered.
+If the user has already logged in to their account, they will be shown the option to log out of their account.
+If it is an admin who has logged in, they will be presented with more options about the special privileges only held by myself.

 [Back to top](#table-of-contents)